Preacherman194589/Crypto-Prediction/README.md

 ## Machine Learning Model
 Taking in a set of factors, we are going to use different machine learning models to predict each cryptocurrency's returns.
-- Linear Regression - to predict continuous variables<br/>
+- Linear Regression:
 	- Advantages: process very fast
 	- Limitations: the accuracy of predictions are lower than other models
 - XGBooster Model - to determine if best model to predict crypto market data
 - Random Forest: